kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 #### Listener Validation

-Implementations MUST treat the parent `Gateway` as having the concatenated list of all listeners from itself and attached `ListenerSets`
+Implementations MUST treat the parent `Gateway`s as having the concatenated list of all listeners from itself and attached `ListenerSets`
 Validation of this list of listeners MUST behave the same as if the list were part of a single `Gateway`.

 From the earlier example the above resources would be equivalent to a single `Gateway` where the listeners are collapsed into a single list.